pauliechao/pseudo4D-analysis-guide/README.md

 Markup with summary

+Please reference the scientific publication in addition to this repository if you found this work useful.
-Chao, Paul, George R. Lindemann, Allen H. Hunter, and Ashwin J. Shahani.
-"Pseudo-4D view of the growth and form of locked eutectic colonies." *Acta Materialia* (2022): 118335. https://doi.org/10.48550/arXiv.2206.11667
+Chao, P., Lindemann, G. R., Hunter, A. H., & Shahani, A. J. (2022).
+Pseudo-4D view of the growth and form of locked eutectic colonies. *Acta Materialia*, 118335. https://doi.org/10.48550/arXiv.2206.11667